Madame Arthur

-Madame Arthur is the first gender-twist cabaret in France, opened in 1946, taking its name from the famous song written in 1860 by Paul de Kock and performed by Yvette Guilbert.
+Madame Arthur is the first gender-twist cabaret in France, opening in 1946 and taking its name from the famous song written in 1860 by Paul de Kock and performed by Yvette Guilbert.

-It is located at 75 bis rue des Martyrs, in the heart of Pigalle, in the 18th arrondissement of Paris.
+It is located at 75 bis Rue des Martyrs, in the heart of Pigalle, in the 18th arrondissement of Paris.

 In 2015, Madame Arthur's building was combined with the adjacent Divan du Monde to form a single cabaret club.

 History

+Background

-Before 1868, when the commune of Montmartre became part of Paris, the chaussée des Martyrs was exempt from taxes on alcohol, particularly wine.
-Today's bis rue des Martyrs is known as the Musette Saint-Flour, popular for its cheap alcohol.
+Before 1868, when the commune of Montmartre became part of Paris, the Chaussée des Martyrs was exempt from taxes on alcohol, particularly wine.
+Today's Rue des Martyrs is known as the Musette Saint-Flour, popular for its cheap alcohol.
 In 1861, the ballroom Sant-Flour Musette was transformed into Brasserie des Martyrs, patronized by people such as Charles Baudelaire, Edgar Degas, and Jules Vallès.
 In 1871 it became the café-chantant Divan Japonais, and the owner Théophile Lefort decorated it in Japanese style.